Lecturer (including exercise classes)

 Time and place

 This course is organized and carried out via the Moodle.
-The link will be published here.
+Here is the link to the Moodle page of the course.

 Friday, 8-10 am